nextleap-project/countermitm/source/new.rst

 Notes on the verified group protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- All steps after 2 (the sending of internal messages)
+- **More Asynchronous UI flow**: All steps after 2 (the sending of internal messages)
   could happen asynchronously and in the background.
 This might
   be useful because e-mail providers often delay initial messages
   ("greylisting") as mitigation against spam.
-  The eventual outcomes ("you are under attack" and "successful join")
+  The eventual outcomes ("Could not establish verified connection"
+  and "successful join") can be done in asynchronous notifications
-  can be done in notifications towards Alice and Bob including
+  towards Alice and Bob including a
-  a "verified join failed to complete" if messages do not arrive
+  "verified join failed to complete" if messages do not arrive
   within a fixed time frame.
+  In practise this means that one person can show the "Secure Group
+  invite" to a number of people in parallel, and everybody scans and
+  starts the secure-join.
+After some time everybody will be joined
+  as the protocol messages flow in parallel between the members.

+- **Ignoring Infiltrators, focusing on message transport attacks first**:
-- If one peer is "evil" it can already read all messages
+  If one peer is "evil" it can already
-  in the group and leak it to outsiders.
+  read all messages in the group and leak it to outsiders.
 We do not consider here
   advanced attacks like an "infiltrator" peer which exchanges
   keys for a newly joined member and collaborates with an evil provider
   to intercept/read messages.
 We note, however, that such
   an infiltrator (say Bob when adding Carol as a new member), will have
   to sign the gossip fake keys.
 If Carol performs an oob-verification
-  against Alice, she can prove that Bob gossiped the wrong key to Alice
+  with Alice, she can prove that Bob gossiped the wrong key to Alice
   because Bob has signed it.

-- the secure-invite/join work flow can also be adapted towards
+- **Secure 1:1 chat:** the secure-invite/join work flow can also be adapted towards
   two peers establishing (verifiedly secure) contact with each
   other, without any group involved.
 This is useful because none
   of them would need to be manually type in the e-mail addresses.

-- For secure invite codes, we don't need to use the QR format but could
+- **other oob-channels**: For secure invite codes, we don't need to use
+  the QR format but could
   also e.g. print out the information and have the other user
   type it in, or use a file on a USB stick for transfering it.

+- **Leaving message transport attackers in the dark about verified
-- It might be possible to design the step 3 "secure-join-requested"
+  groups**.
+It might be feasible to design the step 3 "secure-join-requested"
   message from Bob (the joiner) to Alice (the inviter) to be indistinguishable
-  from other initial messages Bob sends to Alice to establish contact.
+  from other initial "contact request" messages Bob sends to Alice to establish contact.
   This means that the provider would, when trying to substitute an Autocrypt key
   on a first message between two peers, run the risk of **immediate and
   conclusive detection of malfeasance**.
 The introduction of the verified
-  group protocol would thus secure the e-mail encryption eco-system,
+  group protocol would thus contribute to securing the e-mail encryption eco-system,
   rather than just securing the group at hand.

-- all messages from step 3-6 could be transferred via
+- **full out-of-band**: all messages from step 3-6 could be transferred via
   Bluetooth or WLAN to fully perform the invite/join protocol out-of-band.
   The provider would not gain knowledge about this oob-verification
-  and thus might not easily get to know if malfeasance was detected.
+  and thus might not easily get to know even if malfeasance was detected.

-- instead of groups, traditional e-mail apps could
+- **non-messenger e-mail apps**: instead of groups, traditional e-mail apps could
   possibly offer the techniques described here for "secure threads".